vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 **M:** that's a good question. *(laughs)*
    I don't know.
 You guys, perhaps?
-   Because it's annoying sometimes.
+   It can be really annoying sometimes.
-   Why do you continue?
+   Why do you guys continue?

 <figure>
 <img src="{filename}images/mitch-interview/Montserrat_Pano_Gimpheros_Wilberheads.jpg" alt='GIMPers at Montserrat, Espana'>